 The design plan had three revisions to make sure it was perfect for their team.
 Along with furniture suggestions, Tim and Diana also advised on interior office standards and decorative elements, such as using opera posters and special costumes as art pieces.
 This way when the opera gives tours or welcomes visitors into the space, their history and mission are what stands out.

 To achieve a consistent look, Tim and Diana selected coordinating colors and furniture pieces to complement the architecture of the space.
 The beautiful camel-colored brick and wood beams drove the color story along with the opera’s newly rebranded logo.
 The result?
 A sophisticated palette of maple woods and stainless steel combined with pops of orange, gray and red fabrics.
 Here’s a tour of the space!

 The Minnesota Opera has already seen a positive change in their team from the furniture updates.
 Ryan said, “Just by making the switch it has helped us to rebrand and reinforce the talent level that is present here on staff.
 People are excited to visit the space and do amazing work with us.”

 Ryan also recognized the value of working with our expert design associates and utilizing our free design services.
 “If we would have had to go and hire an outside design firm to help us manage the project, I don’t know if we would have been able to afford to execute it,” he explained.

-Our team is pleased with the results as well.
-“It’s been an amazing change and the space is completely transformed,” Tim said of the opera’s fresh look. “ We’ve worked on this project for over a year now and we’ve really enjoyed the experience and partnership with Minnesota Opera.”
+We are pleased with the results as well.
+“It’s been an amazing change and the transformation works well,” Tim said of the opera’s fresh look. “ We’ve worked on this project for over a year now and we’ve really enjoyed the experience and partnership with Minnesota Opera.”

 Want to see more?
 Get a virtual tour of the space with more before-and-after shots below.